 Complicating the issue is that many who experience bruxism also have additional sleep disorders such as sleep apnea.
 Sleep apnea disrupts breathing due to the temporary blockage of the airway.
 To combat these symptoms and prevent their potential ill effects on teeth, bone tissue, and restful sleep, we offer custom night guards as part of our dental care services to our patients who experience bruxism.

 Teeth grinding can be a real headache in a very literal sense.
-The grinding and clenching places a lot of tension on the jaw muscles that can cause headaches.
-Besides potential for jaw disorder, loss of sleep is another common side effect of bruxism.
+The grinding and clenching place a lot of tension on the jaw muscles that can cause headaches.
+Besides the potential for jaw disorder, loss of sleep is another common side effect of bruxism.
 Bruxism may be a warning sign of sleep apnea, as the jaw involuntarily attempts to open the blocked airway during sleep.

 If you are concerned about involuntary teeth grinding, contact us today to schedule an appointment with a Carolina Smiles Family Dentistry specialist who can advise you on treatment and fit you for a night guard to alleviate the symptoms of bruxism.
 Your night guard will cushion the strain on your jaw and protect your teeth from the wear and abrasion of grinding.